GarySiu/GA-Final-Project/README.md

 - The magnets make use of the Google Web Font "Cutive Mono"

 ####Problems and Challenges
 The current version of the app is poorly suited for phone use.
+This site has Not been designed with scaling in mind.
+With a relatively small number of active users there's a risk that it will exceed the number of permitted API calls.
+In the future I plan to either add some caching or link to a users twitter account to avoid this problem.